sena1771/easilyCreateSetupWithWebApp/README.md

-This is a setup creator project with a Django web application.
+This is a setup creator Django web application project .
 It creates and downloads the desired exe with using Pyinstaller inside.

 django-admin startproject setupCreator --start the project